Belmont County Sheriff’s Office welcomes new K-9

 BELMONT COUNTY, OHIO (WTRF)- Monday marked Maximus’ first day on Duty at Belmont County Sheriff’s Office.

-Maximus is a two year old Belgian Malinois and is a “Duel Threat Dog” meaning he does tracking, narcotics and criminal apprehension.
+Maximus is a two year old Belgian Malinois and is a “Dual Threat Dog” meaning he does tracking, narcotics and criminal apprehension.

 Before joining the force, Max went through 10 weeks of training.